Using an IP Address in an SSL Certificate

 • Domain Validated (DV) and Organization Validated (OV) certificates only (EV certs cannot have an IP address)

-• You must prove that you control the IP by hosting a .txt file containing a generated random string token at a predetermined location on your website.
-This token and instructions will be provided to you after submitting your IP SSL order.
-You'll want to review the steps required to prove IP ownership by the HTTPS File-based Token DCV method before placing an IP certificate order.
+• You must prove that you "own" or control the IP by hosting a .txt file containing a generated random string token at a predetermined location on your website.
+We will provide you with this token and instructions after you submit your IP SSL order.
+Before placing an IP certificate order, you'll want to review the steps required to prove IP ownership by the HTTPS File-based Token DCV method.

 Which SSL certificate products will support a public IP address?